carstendev/pure-functional-webapp/README.md

 ## Goal
 The goal for this project is to demonstrate how to build an application using FP techniques in Scala.
-Coming from an OO background to Scala can be very hard and this project can hopefully ease the burden for some.
+Coming from an OO background to Scala can be very hard and this project can hopefully ease the burden for some people.

 ## Tech-Stack